ROSEN, NATIONALLY REGARDED INV - GuruFocus.com

 PR Newswire

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Vintage Wine Estates, Inc. (NASDAQ: VWE) between October 13, 2021 and September 13, 2022, both dates inclusive (the "Class Period").
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of FIGS, Inc. (NYSE: FIGS): (i) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's 2021 initial public offering (the "IPO" or "Offering"); and/or (ii) between May 27, 2021 and May 12, 2022, both dates inclusive (the "Class Period"), of the important January 3, 2023 lead plaintiff deadline.

+SO WHAT: If you purchased FIGS securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

+WHAT TO DO NEXT: To join the FIGS class action, go to https://rosenlegal.com/submit-form/?case_id=9629 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
 A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 13, 2023.

-SO WHAT: If you purchased Vintage Wine Estates securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-WHAT TO DO NEXT: To join the Vintage Wine Estates class action, go to https://rosenlegal.com/submit-form/?case_id=8704 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected]legal.com for information on the class action.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 13, 2023.
+If you wish to serve as lead plaintiff, you must move the Court no later than January 3, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

+DETAILS OF THE CASE: According to the lawsuit, the registration statement supporting the IPO and defendants' statements throughout the Class Period were false and/or misleading and/or failed to disclose that defendants: (1) inflated FIGS' true ability to successfully secure repeat customers; (2) failed to disclose FIGS' increasing dependence on air freight; and (3) inflated the expected net revenues, gross margin, and adjusted EBITDA margin for 2022.
+When the true details entered the market, the lawsuit claims that investors suffered damages.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.